opprud/EnergyMonitorIngest/README.md

-# Data ingestion, Energy monitor
+# Data ingestion into Edge Impulse project from the Energy monitor

 This project is formware for a particle Photon2, intended to rcapture data and feed into an Edge Ipulse project, using the edge impiulse Ingestion API